Fidelity MSCI Consumer Discretionary Index ETF- A Few Reasons Why I'm Avoiding This ETF (NYSEARCA:FDIS)

 Fidelity MSCI Consumer Discretionary Index ETF- A Few Reasons Why I'm Avoiding This ETF

-The ETF lacks diversification, is top-heavy, and is currently over-valued.
+The ETF lacks diversification, is top-heavy, and is currently overvalued.

 There is very little compensatory income yield and the dividend profile is one of the worst in the consumer discretionary space.